 Admixtures can help you achieve a wide variety of integral performance enhancements with newly poured concrete.
 From super plasticizers that help the workability without increasing the water:cement ratio to integral waterproofing or cold temperature accelerators we have the additives you need to get the job done.

 Cementitious or epoxy grouts are common materials for a wide variety of uses generally relating to filling voids or reinforcing existing structures.
 Unlike concrete, grout is a non-shrink material placed or pumped into a void.
-Underpinning foundations, setting machinery, strengthening structural columns amongst many uses can be accomplished with the proper selection of grout.
+Underpinning foundations, setting machinery, strengthening structural columns are among the many uses that can be accomplished with the proper selection of grout.
 Depending on your criteria relating to time, strength, vibration and other factors we can assist you to choose the correct product for your project.

 Hardeners are used for freshly placed concrete to enhance the surface hardness of a floor to ensure the floor can withstand the type of traffic anticipated on that particular floor.
 Typically used during the finishing stage of freshly placed concrete, they will allow the floor to accommodate much higher abrasion demands mitigating surface deterioration.
 Dustproofers are chemical hardeners that are used after the floor has been poured to increase the abrasion resistance by hardening the top surface of the concrete, which eliminates or reduces dusting.
 Often sealers are used for this purpose as they will encapsulate the dust to keep it down but they will wear and don’t actually solve the problem as they must be reapplied once worn.
 Chemical hardeners resolve the cause of the dusting at the source, not the symptom, and are considered a permanent solution to the problem.